-The DNS Abuse Study makes many significant findings regarding DNS Security Abuse associated with new qTLDs as compared to legacy qTLDs.
+The DNS Abuse Study makes many significant findings regarding DNS Security Abuse associated with new gTLDs as compared to legacy gTLDs.
 Generally, the Study indicates that the introduction of new gTLDs did not increase the total amount of abuse for all gTLDs.
-Nonetheless, the results demonstrate that the nine aforementioned safeguards alone do not quarantee a lower rate of abuse in each new qTLD compared to legacy qTLDs.
-Instead, factors such as registration restrictions, price, and registrar-specific practices seem more likely to affect abuse rates.343 historical data on botnets was unavailable for the timeframe of the study.
-However, botnet-associated domain names were included in the malware blacklists used for the study.
-See ICANN, Reguest for Proposal.
+Nonetheless, the results demonstrate that the nine aforementioned safeguards alone do not guarantee a lower rate of abuse in each new gTLD compared to legacy gTLDs.
+Instead, factors such as registration restrictions, price, and registrar-specific practices seem more likely to affect abuse rates.